 Building a multi-energy company

-Together with society, and with our collective human and technological skills, we are building a multi-energy company.
+With our collective human and technological skills, we are building a multi-energy company.

 We are working to meet the growing energy needs of the society by providing oil and natural gas, while developing the energies of tomorrow like wind, solar and hydrogen.